dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary-1proposal.md

 </table>

-### 2. Dapp developers add NNS root as co-controller of dapp.
+### 2. Dapp developers hand over control of the entire dapp to the NNS, including the asset canister.
 Shortly before Step 3, the dapp developers hand over the dapp to the NNS by adding the NNS root canister as an additional controller for the dapp canister(s).

 This is necessary in order for the rest of the steps to work automatically.